 This file type is a template in PowerPoint 97 to 2003.
 You can still open and use these in newer versions of PowerPoint.

-This file type opens a new presentation based on the Theme chosen, this includes colors, fonts, and effects.
+This file type opens a new presentation based on the Theme chosen, which includes colors, fonts, and effects.
 Such Office Theme files can also be used within Word, Excel, and other Office applications to impart a standard look to all your documents.

 This file type opens presentations as an add-in that includes custom commands or VBA code.
 Typically used in PowerPoint 2008 or later versions.

-This file type opens presentations as an add-in that you can open in PowerPoint 97 to 2003.
+This file type opens the presentations as an add-in that you can open in PowerPoint 97 to 2003.
 Typically used in PowerPoint 2004 or earlier versions.

 This file type opens the presentation as an outline in Rich Text Format, which you can open in Microsoft Word.
-This only includes text that is contained with the text placeholders as opposed to text boxes.
+This only includes text that is contained within the text placeholders as opposed to text boxes.

-File Types, File Menu, and Backstage View: File Types That Can be Opened in PowerPoint (Index Page)
+01 08 02 - File Types, File Menu, and Backstage View: File Types That Can be Opened in PowerPoint (Glossary Page)

-File Types That Can be Opened in PowerPoint 365 for WindowsYou May Also Like: Top 5 Tips For Remote Presentation Design | Brunei Flags and Maps PowerPoint Templates
+File Types That Can be Opened in PowerPoint 365 for Windows

 Microsoft and the Office logo are trademarks or registered trademarks of Microsoft Corporation in the United States and/or other countries.